EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 ## Step 6: Test the application

+You're going to start all the services now.
+You specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use these config files:

 1. Make sure no services from previous tests are running (close the command-shell windows).

 1. Open the terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.